 Thoracic outlet obstruction

-Generally, simple treatments are tried first, particularly in the neurogenic type.
+Generally, simple treatments are tried first, particularly in the neurogenic type of condition.

-Examples of simple treatments tried by your physiotherapist include soft tissue massage and stretching of the muscles surrounding the outlet.
+Examples of simple treatments that your physiotherapist may try include soft tissue massage and stretching of the muscles surrounding the outlet.
 Targets include the pectoral, trapezius, and scalene muscles.
-Also, strengthening the shoulder and rotator cuff muscles improves posture and reduces pressure in the outlet.
-Finally, nerve gliding techniques for the upper limb will help floss the nerves and stop them from getting stuck.
+Additionally, strengthening the shoulder and rotator cuff muscles can improve posture and reduce pressure in the outlet.
+Finally, nerve gliding techniques for the upper limb will help loosen the nerves and prevent them from becoming entangled.

-Secondly, medications for nerve pinching might help reduce pinching symptoms.
-Examples include amitriptyline or gabapentin.
+Secondly, medications for nerve pain might help reduce pain symptoms.
+Examples include amitriptyline or duloxetine.

 Thoracic outlet syndrome sleeping position